Matt oversees the Fund’s extensive support for the drive for equal rights and opportunities for LGBT people.

-Matt has also served in executive positions at the Empire State Pride Agenda and the New York City Gay and Lesbian Anti-Violence Project.
-While working at the Pride Agenda, he led campaigns that resulted in enactment of a statewide nondiscrimination law, a hate crimes law and several laws extending equal benefits to the surviving partners of those killed on 9/11.
-Matt’s leadership was also instrumental in the success of measures providing $15 million for LGBT health and human services in New York state.
-Matt’s tenure at the Anti-Violence project is remembered for focusing the city’s attention on anti-gay violence, resulting in important changes in police training, deployment and responsiveness.
+Matt also served as executive director of the Empire State Pride Agenda and the New York City Gay and Lesbian Anti-Violence Project.
+While working at the Pride Agenda, he led campaigns that resulted in enactment of a statewide gay rights law, a hate crimes law, and laws extending equal benefits to the surviving partners of those killed on 9/11.
+Matt’s leadership also was instrumental in securing $15 million for LGBT health and human services in New York State.
+During Matt’s tenure at the Lesbian Anti-Violence Project, the organization focused the city’s attention on anti-gay violence, resulting in important changes in police training, deployment and responsiveness.